 2. Get your carpet (really really) clean.

-My building owner is a bit of a cheapskate, but for $50, thanks to a Living Social deal, I’ve hired carpet cleaners to come in and make the carpet feel fresh again.
+My building owner is a bit of a cheapskate, but I decided it was worth it to hire carpet cleaners to come in and make the carpet feel fresh again.

 3. Touch up the walls.